Practical Linux, Windows Server and cloud guides for IT pros.

 Once loaded, Disk Cleanup asks which disk to check.

 This is the main screen.
-You can scroll down to see what is available to clean up
+You can scroll down to see what is available to clean up.

-If you press the “Clean System Files” button you get various system files that can be cleaned safely
+If you press the “Clean System Files” button, you get various system files that can be cleaned safely.

 Third-Party Applications

-Basic Methods to Free Up Disk Space
+Essential Methods to Free Up Disk Space

 Empty the Recycle Bin